hypertidy/crsmeta/README.md

 <!-- badges: end -->

-The goal of crs is to extract *map projection* metadata from objects.
+The goal of crs is to extract *map projection* metadata from in-memory spatial R objects.
 The map projection is a set of parameters that describe a *coordinate reference system* (‘crs’) and there are various systems that do so with different sets of aliases and assumptions.
+With crs we are only obtaining the value from various formats so that we can develop tools that use them rather than concern ourselves with format-specific plumbing.

+We cannot obtain a crs value from out of memory sources like files, database, or URLs.
+Use another tool for that.

 ## Installation